klux21/callback_printf/README.txt

-An interesting internal feature is the fast generic mantisse and exponent calculation for the several numeric bases that enables the generic support of different numeric bases for the floating point output.
+An interesting internal feature is the fast generic mantisse and exponent calculation for the several numeric bases that enables the generic support of different numeric bases and the pretty fast floating point output.

 The little benchmark vsprintf_bench.c is an easy way for checking the performance.
 Just execute that file in a shell of a Posix system and have a